The Propositional Logic of Team Properties: Axiomatising valuational team semantics

 \subsection{Axiomatising a specific class of homomorphisms}

 We observe that the valuation homomorphism $H_V$ has the following special property.

-Algebraically speaking, every propositional variable is mapped to a non-empty principal ideal of the Boolean algebra on $\P(2^\mathbb{N})$, that is, a subset $A$ of the Boolean algebra $B$ such that there is a maximal element $a\in A$ generating $A$, i.e., such that In other words, $A$ is downwards closed and $\bigvee A\in A$.
+Algebraically speaking, every propositional variable is mapped to a non-empty principal ideal of the Boolean algebra on $\P2^\mathbb{N}$, that is, a subset $A$ of the Boolean algebra $B$ such that there is a maximal element $a\in A$ generating $A$, i.e., such that In other words, $A$ is downward-closed and $\bigvee A\in A$.

-We can in fact express the property of being a principal ideal in LT in the following formula akin to the excluded middle:
+We can in fact express the property of being a principal ideal in LTP in the following formula akin to the excluded middle.
+Here $\slnot$ is the strict negation of Definition~\ref{strict_negation}, and hence is available for arbitrary LTP-formulas.